Code-Institute-Submissions/GurraT-LittleS/README.md

 1. Use google ananlytics to see behavoir and traffic on the homepage
 2. Adjust the platform from conclusion made

-### Open questions
-- How should i handle sending, receiving and store info connected to Login, Report an Issue and open inovoices etc

-## Technologies that will be used
+## Technologies that has been used

 #### HTML, CSS, Bootstrap, Font awesome, Google Fonts, Google analytics